Goldman Sachs Revises US Recession Probability Down to 20 Percent

 Investment bank Goldman Sachs brought down the odds of a U.S. recession after recent data showed no signs of such an impending economic transition.

-Earlier in August, Goldman Sachs raised the odds of a recession in the United States from 15 to 25 percent following the unemployment rate hitting a three-year high last month.
-The brokerage has now “shaved our probability from 25 percent to 20 percent, mainly because the data for July and early August released since August 2 shows no sign of recession,” Goldman Sachs chief U.S. economist Jan Hatzius said in a note on Saturday, according to Reuters.
+The brokerage has now “shaved our probability from 25 percent to 20 percent, mainly because the data for July and early August released since August 2 shows no sign of recession,” Goldman Sachs Chief U.S. Economist Jan Hatzius said in a note on Aug.
+17, according to Reuters.

 “Continued expansion would make the U.S. look more similar to other G10 economies, where the Sahm rule has held less than 70 percent of the time.”

 The Sahm Rule indicator was updated to reflect a potential recession after it incorporated the July unemployment data.
-For the U.S. market, the indicator has only given two false signals since 1959.
+For the U.S. market, the indicator has given only two false signals since 1959.

 “The latest business surveys also suggest a loss of momentum in global manufacturing and in the Euro area—weak links in the expansion that we have expected to lift this year.”
-JP Morgan kept the probability of a recession by the end of 2025 unchanged at 45 percent.

 US Recession Risks